parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 For the same reason Libbitcoin does not support Electrum token-based seeding.
 All words must correspond to a dictionary.
 When WITH_ICU is defined, words are Unicode normalized before comparison, to improve the chance of matching.
 Ideally an implementation provides a dictionary-based word selector, making this unnecessary.
 If WITH_ICU is undefined then word normalizations are ASCII-limited, though pre-normalized non-ASCII words will match the dictionary.

 ### String Functions
-A mnemonic sentences must be parsed into a  list of words for dictionary matching.
-Similarly a mnemonic is often emitted in a serialized form
+A mnemonic sentence must be parsed into a list of words for dictionary matching and seed generation.
+Similarly a mnemonic is often emitted in sentence form for portability.

 ### Language Differences